epinna/tplmap/README.md

 The sandbox break-out techniques came from James Kett's [Server-Side Template Injection: RCE For The Modern Web App][10] and other public researches [\[1\]][1] [\[2\]][2] and original works to extend this tool capabilities [\[3\]][3] [\[4\]][4].

 It fully compromises the server exploiting several code context and blind injection scenarios.
-It supports _eval()_-like code injections in Python, Ruby, PHP, Java and generic unsandboxed template engines.
+It also supports _eval()_-like code injections in Python, Ruby, PHP, Java and generic unsandboxed template engines.

 Server-Side Template Injection
 ------------------------------